Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/README.md

-# DGUS-reloaded for Klipper UI, CR6 Community Edition
+# DGUS-reloaded (for Klipper) DWIN_SET, CR6Community Edition

 This DWIN touchscreen firmware is designed and compiled to run on the portrait-mode T5L 272x480 pixel DWIN displays provided stock with Creality CR6-SE and CR6-MAX FDM printers.

 Initially refactored and extended from the T5UID1 DGUS-reloaded firmware by Desuuuu which is available from [this repository](https://github.com/Desuuuu/DGUS-reloaded-Klipper).

-At release 0.3, completely refactored again, to closely resemble the CF6.1 Community Firmware in look, feel, terminology, and workflow logic.
+At release 0.3, completely refactored again, to closely resemble the [CF6.1 Community Firmware](https://github.com/CR6Community/CR-6-touchscreen) in look, feel, terminology, and workflow logic.

 ## Disclaimer
 **This software is provided without any warranty.
 You are solely responsible for your use of it.**